+The study developed recommendations for a fixed route system running between Elizabethtown and Radcliff that would be economically feasible.
+It also outlined what the potential costs, barriers, and needs moving forward would be to execute upon those recommendations.
 Eighteen planning and zoning commissions exist in the Lincoln Trail Region with planning and zoning regulations governing approximately 79 percent of the area.
 Several jurisdictions are currently updating or have recently updated, their comprehensive plans, zoning ordinances, and subdivision regulations.
-Several of these efforts are coordinated through the Lincoln Trail Regional Planning Council.

-LTADD completed the Compatible Use Plan (CUP) for Fort Knox Military Reservation in January 2022.
-This study was done to identify methods that will cooperative relationships between Fort Knox and its surrounding communities to the benefit and consensus of all parties.
-This study outlined existing data of various types such as demographic, economic, infrastructure, governmental policies, and others in order to understand the current dynamics of the relationship.
-Reviewing that data, opportunities were identified and the results were presented implementation recommendations.
+Compatible Use Implementation Plan is the second phase to the completed 2022 Compatible Use Plan Study (CUP) for Fort Knox Military Reservation.
+This study was done to identify methods that will allow cooperative relationships between Fort Knox and its surrounding communities to the benefit and consensus of all parties.
+This study outlined concerns surrounding compatible land use and encroachment.
+Reviewing the data, gaps were identified and the results were presented as implementation recommendations.